A. Starker Leopold: Personal life and death

-Born in Burlington, Iowa, in 1913, A. Starker Leopold was the oldest son of noted conservationist Aldo Leopold and Estella Bergere Leopold.
-His siblings—Luna, Carl, Estella, and Nina—all made contributions to the conservation movement.
-As a result of his father's employment by the United States Forest Service, Starker Leopold spent some of his youth in New Mexico; when his father began teaching at the University of Wisconsin, the family moved to Madison.
+Born in Burlington, Iowa, on October 22, 1913, A. Starker Leopold was the oldest son of noted conservationist Aldo Leopold and Estella Bergere Leopold.
+His siblings—Luna, Carl, Estella, and Nina—also contributed significantly to the conservation movement.
+As a result of his father's employment by the United States Forest Service, Starker spent his early childhood in Albuquerque, New Mexico.
+When Starker was eleven years old, the Leopold family moved to Madison, Wisconsin, as his father took a faculty position at the University of Wisconsin in 1924.